pcafrica/advanced_programming_2023-2024/exam_rules.md

 # Time allocation

-The exam will be 3 hours long.
+- The exam will be 3 hours long.

-Each section has a different time allocation:
-- 1 hour will be allocated for the 10 open-ended questions.
+- It is recommended, although not mandatory, to allocate around 1 hour for the 10 open-ended questions and 2 hours for the programming exercise.
-- The remaining time will be reserved for the programming exercises.

-Submissions after the deadline will not be accepted.
+- Submissions after the deadline will not be accepted.

 ---